 This course provides the opportunity to receive hands-on experience in an automotive service environment.
 Student will be exposed to a wide array of experiences and will become familiar with the responsibilities, workload, and duties of a professional automotive technician.
-(Prerequisites: A grade of C or higher in all ASEP courses and a 2.0 CGPA)
+(Prerequisites: Successful completion of AUTO176L and a 2.0 CGPA)